peppertech/OracleJETWorkshop2019/part1.md

 <img src="images/pic-010.png" alt="alt text" width="500" height="283">
 </td></tr></table>

-## Part 3: Integrate into Visual Builder
+## 3: Integrate into Visual Builder

 The Web Component functions correctly and provides real data in our Oracle JET Core application.
 Let's now integrate it into Visual Builder so that it can be used there, too.